-These days, I use my Almond Cow to make all my plant-based milk at home.
+These days, I use my Almond Cow (use code “MEGAN” to get $15 off your purchase) to make all my plant-based milk at home.
 I love that it helps me cut down on packaging waste and is as easy as pressing a single button!
-However, if making homemade milk at home isn’t your thing, my absolute favorite brands to buy are Califia Farms Oat Milk, Three Trees Vanilla Almond Milk, or Pacific Foods Hemp Milk.
-If you are making your own nut milk at home, almond or cashew milk is my favorite to use for this Iced Mint Latte.
+Cashew milk, hemp milk, and oat milk are my three favorite types of milk to make for this mint-flavored coffee drink!

 Who is ready to go make fancy lattes at home now??
-Cheers to saving money & still enjoying fancy Iced Mint Latte’s all summer long!
+Cheers to saving money & still enjoying Iced Mint Lattes all summer long!
 I don’t know about you, but I am officially declaring this the ultimate iced coffee drink of summer.
 Enjoy!

 If you are looking for other refreshing summer recipes, check these favorites out:Print

 Making an iced mint latte at home is easier than you think!
 All you need is espresso, plant-based milk, and a delicious homemade mint simple syrup for a fancy latte in just 15 minutes!

 Mint Simple Syrup